Rigidity of $SU_n$-type symmetric spaces: Applications to Solitonic Rigidity

 In this case the space of infinitesimal solitonic deformations decomposes as the direct sum of the infinitesimal Einstein deformations and an eigenspace for a particular eigenvalue of the Laplacian on functions. \begin{lemma}[Podesta--Spiro, Proposition 4.4 in \cite{PS} - see also Kr\"oncke Lemma 6.2 in \cite{KKCVP}] Let $(M, g)$ be an Einstein manifold with Einstein constant $\lambda$.
 Let EID be the space of infinitesimal Einstein deformations and ISD the space of infinitesimal solitonic deformations.
 Then ISD has the following decomposition:

 \end{lemma} We will denote the $-2\lambda$-eigenspace of the Laplacian by $V_{-2\lambda}$.
 As with infinitesimal Einstein deformations, a natural question is whether an element of ISD is the tangent to a genuine family of Ricci solitons.
-Kr\"oncke proved the following analogy to Lemma \ref{Koilem1}. \begin{theorem2}[Kr\"oncke, Theorem 5.7 in \cite{KKJGA}] Let $(M,g)$ be an Einstein metric with Einstein constant $\lambda>0$ and let $v\in V_{-2\lambda}$. \\ Then ${h = \lambda v\cdot g+\nabla^{2} v\in \mathrm{ISD}}$ is not integrable to second order if there exists a function $w \in V_{-2\lambda}$ such that
+Kr\"oncke proved the following analogy to Lemma \ref{Koilem1}. \begin{theorem2}[Kr\"oncke, Theorem 5.7 in \cite{KKJGA}] Let $(M,g)$ be an Einstein metric with Einstein constant $\lambda>0$ and let $v\in V_{-2\lambda}$.
+Then